 Activity in warm water relieves pain and inflammation, builds muscle strength and tone without impact, increases joint support and strength and allows the body to return to a more natural movement pattern.

-At our single level Chiswick centre, we have a pool and water treadmill facilities.
+At our Chiswick centre, we have a pool and water treadmill facilities.
 We can provide stand-alone or integrated hydrotherapy and physiotherapy treatment programs, developed specifcally for your individual pet’s needs.
 If you'd like find out more or book an initial consultation, please complete our short Therapy Questionnaire

 Conditions & benefits